cowboy163/EE-Score-Calculator-Nextjs-Typescript/README.md

 # EE-Score-Calculator-Nextjs-Typescript

+#### Description:

 input personal info to calculate EE score

+#### Technology:

+- Next.js
+- MUI
+- react-redux
+- next-redux-wrapper
+- react-hook-form
+- react-text-transition

+#### Features:

+- retrieve the scores in each field
+- display the score changes with animations
+- save the user's input for each steps
+- validate inputs at each steps